metno/S-ENDA-documentation/source/devel_environ.rst

 Generic usage
 -------------

 Below is a sample of the most used Vagrant commands.
-Other options for the configuration file, ``Vagrantfile``, and more advanced usage, read the `Vagrant documentation`_.
+For an overview of other options used in the configuration file, ``Vagrantfile``, and more advanced usage, read the `Vagrant documentation`_.

-* Create config file, ``Vagrantfile``, for a Ubuntu Bionic VM.
+* Create config file, ``Vagrantfile``, for an Ubuntu Bionic VM:

   .. code-block:: bash

     vagrant init ubuntu/bionic64

-* Start VM.
+* Start VM:

   .. code-block:: bash

     vagrant up

-* Access VM.
+* Access VM:

   .. code-block:: bash

     vagrant ssh

-* Stop VM.
+* Stop VM:

   .. code-block:: bash

    vagrant halt

-* Rerun provisioning scripts.
+* Rerun provisioning scripts:

   .. code-block:: bash